Fade vs Viper matchup in Valorant

 Overall Side Analysis

 Map choice and team composition have minimal impact on this specific matchup outcome.
 Both agents perform similarly across attack-sided, defense-sided, and balanced maps.
 Pick based on personal comfort, team needs, and broader composition considerations rather than Fade vs Viper specific factors.
-The slight Viper advantage doesn't change based on external factors.
+The slight Fade advantage doesn't change based on external factors.

 For ranked climbing, don't overthink this matchup.
 The statistical differences are small enough that individual skill, team coordination, and game sense remain the primary factors determining outcomes.
 Focus on improving your fundamentals on either agent rather than trying to gain edges through matchup knowledge.
 Both Fade and Viper are viable ranked picks with minimal matchup disadvantage.